cjhnbls/pipelinedb-doc-cn/streams.rst

 Namely, events only "exist" within a stream until they are consumed by all of the :ref:`continuous-views` that are reading from that stream.
 Even then, it is still not possible for users to :code:`SELECT` from streams.
 Streams serve exclusively as inputs to :ref:`continuous-views`.

 Finally, unlike tables, it is not necessary to create a schema for streams.
-As long as there is at least one :code:`CONTINUOUS VIEW` reading from a stream, you can write to it.
+As long as there is at least one continuous view reading from a stream, you can write to it.
 The only restriction is that all stream insertions require a column header.

 Writing to streams
 ----------------------